-- Shared kitchens must be accessible from the common area and be available for use 24 hours a day. - Kitchens should be located no more than one floor distant from the bedrooms unless a kitchen / diner is provided, or a communal room is available on the same floor as the kitchen. - The kitchen size and layout must be safe, convenient and allow good hygienic practices. - Kitchen equipment must be fit for purpose and supplied in sufficient quantity for the number of residents. - If more than 5 occupiers are sharing a kitchen and there is no dining area whether separate or within the kitchen, then additional facilities may be required. - The kitchen sizes specified are based on optimum space and layout.
+- Shared kitchens must be accessible from the common area and be available for use 24 hours a day. - Kitchens should be located no more than one floor distant from the bedrooms unless a kitchen / diner is provided, or a communal room is available on the same floor as the kitchen. - The kitchen size and layout must be safe, convenient and allow good hygienic practices. - Kitchen equipment must be fit for purpose and supplied in sufficient quantity for the number of residents. - If more than 5 occupiers are sharing a kitchen and there is no dining area whether separate or within the kitchen, then additional facilities may be required.
+If 5 or less occupiers are sharing a kitchen it remains good practice to provide a dining area. - The kitchen sizes specified are based on optimum space and layout.
 In practice, it may be necessary to have a larger size to ensure there is sufficient space to fit all facilities required and to provide a circulation area that permits safe use of the kitchen for the number of occupiers. - A reduction in kitchen size is at the Councils discretion and will be dependent on the size, layout and nature of the communal space and facilities available, standards of management and other health and safety considerations.